 The Global Compact for Safe, Orderly and Regular Migration is an intergovernmentally negotiated agreement, prepared under the auspices of the United Nations (UN).

-The text of the Compact (GCM) was agreed at the United Nations General Assembly in July 2018, and it is due to be formally adopted at an intergovernmental conference in Marrakesh on 10-11 December 2018.
+The text of the Compact (GCM) was agreed at the UN General Assembly in July 2018 and formally adopted at an intergovernmental conference in Marrakesh in December 2018.

 It aims to foster international co-operation on migration in a comprehensive manner, in order to “facilitate safe, orderly and regular migration, while reducing the incidence and negative impact of irregular migration,” and also “to reduce the risks and vulnerabilities migrants face at different stages of migration by respecting, protecting and fulfilling their human rights and providing them with care and assistance.”

-The decision to develop and adopt a Global Compact for Migration was taken on 19 September 2016 at a summit of heads of state and government hosted by the UN General Assembly in New York.
-The commitment to develop the Global Compact was contained in the New York Declaration for Refugees and Migrants adopted by all 193 Member States of the United Nations.
+The decision to develop and adopt a Global Compact for Migration was taken at a summit of heads of state and government hosted by the UN General Assembly in New York on 19 September 2016.
+The commitment to develop the Compact was contained in the New York Declaration for Refugees and Migrants adopted by all 193 Member States of the UN.

 Commons Briefing papers CBP-8459